jonathan-poole/qs-admin-guide/docs/tooling/cache_warming.md

   -v, --values     values to select e.g  "France","Germany","Spain" --help           Display this help screen.
 ```

 The required parameters are `server` and `app` (specified by Name or ID).
 The optional parameters allow the administrator to specify a virtual proxy (`-p` or `--proxy`) if Windows authentication is not the prefixless virtual proxy, open up the objects on each sheet in the app (`-o` or `--objects`), pass through selections (`-v` or `--values`) on given fields (`-f` or `--field`).

-The tool will use _windows_ authentication to open the app as the user who is executing the process.
+The tool will use _Windows_ authentication to open the app as the user who is executing the process.
 This means that if this tool is used, the administrator should execute it in the context of a dedicated user who both has a license assigned to them and the required permissions to open the app using security rules (and section access if used).

 - **Note**: While the parameters have both short and long forms, this guide will use the long forms for consumability purposes.
 - **Note**: This guide will use `--appname` for consumability purposes.
 It is recommended to use `--appid` to ensure precision of the app being opened.